nonlinear-vibes/bifuraction-diagram/README.md

 ## Quick start

-Open MATLAB and run 'bifurcation_diagram.m'.
+Open MATLAB and run 'BifurcationDiagram.m'.

 ## Parameters (edit at the top of the script)